grantek/minisynth32/README.md

 is molten.
 Ideally use flux paste/gel, position the switch, and hold it while adding a blob of solder.

+Apart from that, the main soldering advice is the generic "lowest-height components first".
+Make sure to trim all legs on the underside of the rear breakout PCB, as this faces upwards and there isn't much room to the printed case.

+### Soldering the OLED and GY-PCM5102 board

+**IMPORTANT:** As per the clumsyMIDI documentation, make sure that all 4 solder pad "jumpers" on the GY-PCM5102 board are set BEFORE soldering it to the board.

+**IMPORTANT:** The OLED board MUST be soldered _flat_ against the front panel PCB.
+There is no clearance for the plastic collar of a pin header.

+To solder the OLED board to the front panel:

+- Take a 4-pin header, and solder it "normally" on the rear side of the board (ie. plastic collar on the rear of the board, short ends of the pins in the OLED board's holes.
+- Trim the soldered ends of the pins off with sidecutters if they stick up far enough to do so.
+Alternatively, don't insert the pins that far in before soldering.
+- Slide the black plastic collar off the pin header, using pliers or by levering something underneath it.
+If necessary, you can crush the collar with pliers and remove the pieces.
+- Insert the long ends of the pins without the collar through the Minisynth 32 front panel PCB, so that the OLED board is sitting on its silk-screened footprint.
+The OLED board sits partially on the front panel PCB, but is both longer and wider at one edge that the front panel PCB.
+- The OLED board will rock on the largest of its SMD components pressing against the front panel board.
+Take a piece of printer paper, fold it in half twice (so you have 4 layers), and use that as a shim between the two boards to stabilise the OLED board horizontal to the front panel PCB.
+- Once stabilised, solder the pins in place on the front panel PCB, and trim the ends.

+To solder the GY-PCM5102 DAC board:

+- Check the soldered pad headers on the rear of the GY-PCM5102 a final time.
+- Solder the board flat to the rear breakout board in the same way as the OLED board.
+Alignment is less critical here, I used a 2-layer paper shim to help.
+- Solder the 6 pins on the short edge of the board.
+You don't need to solder anything to the row of 9 pins on the long edge, there is no connection to anything on the rear breakout board.

+### Soldering the rear panel pin headers

+There are 3 pin headers on the rear breakout board that require a 90-degree angled pin header:

+- `F_PANEL`: connects to the front panel PCB, 6 pins.
+- `ROT_HDR`: connects to the rotary encoder, 4 pins.
+- `MIDI_IN:`: connects to the panel-mount DIN5 jack for MIDI input.

+Put the straight end of the pins through the holes on the PCB, but before soldering them, push the angled part down through the plastic collar so that there is just enough room to fit a jumper plug on the angled pin.
+If the angled pins extend too far off the rear breakout PCB, they can collide with the Raspberry Pi.

 ### 3D Printing the shell

 I'm using a standard hobbyist FFF printer with black PLA filament.
 The